chien021091/aws-pro/LOGGING Cloudwatch Alarm.md

 ## Cloudwatch Alarm

+Based on metric, not a raw log data.

 List Action:
 - Notification: we can send a message via SNS Topic
 - Trigger a lambda (with version).